vadymmarkov/Beethoven/README.md

 Transform is the first step of audio processing where `AVAudioPCMBuffer` object is converted to an array of floating numbers.
 Also it's a place for different kind of optimizations.
-Then array is kept in the `elements` property of the internal `Buffer` struct which also has optional `realElements` and `imagElements` properties that could be useful in the further calculations.
+Then array is kept in the `elements` property of the internal `Buffer` struct, which also has optional `realElements` and `imagElements` properties that could be useful in the further calculations.

 There are 3 types of transformations at the moment: